OPLabVanderbilt/Ojs/standalone/README.md

 # Standalone Tests for Object Recognition Ability (o)
-Here, we have standalone versions of the tests used in CITE (???).
+Here, we have standalone versions of the tests used in Smithson et al. (in prep).
 These tests have been packaged as standalone folders for each test so that they can be used easily offline.
 All tests will run with attention checks in the middle of the test by default.